patidarsakshu/Hand-Written-Digit-Recognitionnizer/README.md

 The CNN model is defined with the following layers:

-   1> Convolutional Layers:
+   3.1.
+Convolutional Layers:
         Conv2D layers for feature extraction.
         MaxPool2D for down-sampling.
         Dropout for regularization.
-   2> Fully Connected Layers:
+   3.2.
+Fully Connected Layers:
         Dense layers for classification.

-python

 from keras.models import Sequential from keras.layers import Conv2D, MaxPool2D, Dropout, Flatten, Dense